HeylelOS/hex/README.md

 Documentation is built mainly from markdown pages.
 If doxygen is available, you can build it using the `doc` rule with cmake.

-Documentation concerning rituals `setup`s is not yet available.
+Documentation concerning rituals is not yet available, as behaviour is not stable yet.